phenopackets/phenopacket-schema-fhir-implementation-guide/source/pages/mapping.md

 active: mapping
 ---

-This page describes the mapping between the original Phenopackets and this FHIR implementation guide.
-The general approach followed was to look at the attributes in the FHIR resources that matched the attributes in the Phenopacket elements and to flag those as mandatory to support (_mustSupport = true_).
-This, combined with a profile-aware API generator, can be used to create an API that is simple to use and compliant with the profiles.
+This page describes the mapping between the elements in Phenopackets and the resources, profiles and extensions in the Phenopackets on FHIR implementation guide.
+The mapping was done by looking for the best matching FHIR resources and adding extensions to cover any gaps that were found.

 #### Building Blocks